 Many Laurier researchers lead or participate in projects involving international partners, sometimes multiple international partners.
 Whether the partnerships are with grassroots organizations in the Global South or with United Nations bodies, Laurier researchers carefully consider partners' priorities, cultural appropriateness and local realities.
 The goal is to produce work that benefits local communities, international partners, Canadians and sometimes the whole world.

 The following is a sampling of some of our recent and ongoing international research.
-More research projects with international partners can be browsed on our interactive map (above).

 Professor Alison Blay-Palmer is United Nations Educational, Scientific and Cultural Organization (UNESCO) Chair on Food, Biodiversity and Sustainability Studies.
 A globally recognized expert in sustainable food systems, she is also founding director of the Laurier Centre for Sustainable Food Systems (LCSFS) and the Food: Locally Embedded, Globally Engaged (FLEdGE) partnership.
 Blay-Palmer and her colleagues, who include faculty and students from Laurier and other institutions, work with partners around the world on building food systems that are fair, ecologically regenerative, healthy and community-driven.